Over A Billion Recovered Nationwide

 Chemotherapy is a form of treatment that uses drugs to stop the growth of cancer cells.
 Depending on the class of drugs used, it accomplishes this either by killing the cells or by stopping them from dividing.

-The drugs can be administered in two ways.
 The first is what is called systemic chemotherapy.
 The drugs are either taken orally or injected into a vein or muscle so that they enter the bloodstream to destroy mesothelioma cells anywhere in the body.
 This is used when the cancer has spread beyond the primary tumor, or to shrink a tumor that cannot be removed surgically.

 The second way is called regional chemotherapy.
 The drugs are administered directly into the abdominal cavity to treat peritoneal mesothelioma, or into the chest cavity to treat pleural mesothelioma.
 This is used because the primary tumor is “localized,” meaning it hasn’t spread.

 Chemotherapy is used in conjunction with a primary therapy, which is typically surgery.
 The first way it is used is as a neoadjuvant therapy.
 That means that is administered before surgery.
-When a tumor is large and may be difficult to remove surgically in its current state, the doctor will administer chemotherapy to reduce its size making it easier to take out.
+When a tumor is large and may be difficult to remove surgically in its current state, the doctor will administer chemotherapy to reduce its size making it easier to remove.

 The third way in which chemotherapy is used is for palliation.
 This is not for curative reasons, but rather to relieve symptoms, such as pain, that are associated with the disease.

 Pemetrexed was approved in 2004 by the Food and Drug Administration (FDA) to be used in conjunction with cisplatin for the treatment of malignant pleural mesothelioma; however, it is also used with cisplatin to treat peritoneal mesothelioma.
 It belongs to the drug class known as folate antagonists, meaning they interfere with metabolic processes that need folate.
 Premetrexed prevents the functioning of three enzymes that are required for the production of purine and pyrimidine, two nucleotides found in DNA and RNA.
 Without the development of purine and pyrimidine, DNA and RNA aren’t formed within the cells and the cells cannot divide and grow.